BPM-505 Allowable Expenses

 Meal Allowance When Travel Extends the Employee's Work Day

 An employee may qualify for an occasional meal allowance when traveling without an overnight stay, as a non-taxable de minimis fringe benefit, if the travel causes an employee to work in excess of their normal work schedule.
-If this occurs, the employee may be eligible for a single meal allowance of $21.00 at the discretion of their department.
+If this occurs, the employee may be eligible for a single meal allowance equal to one-half of the Standard CONUS rate published by the General Services Administration at the discretion of their department.

 Reimbursements will be made for other expenses under the following circumstances:

 - Telephone/internet connection - Expenses incurred for official business.

 - Miscellaneous Transportation & Related Expenses - When necessary to carry out purpose of trip.

 - Registration or Other Meeting Expenses - When necessary to carry out purpose of trip.